 Rab released an updated version of this gaiter called the Muztag Gore-Tex Pro.
 This new gaiter's main fabric is 40D Gore-Tex Pro, featuring 300D nylon reinforcements and a PU coating.
 We've purchased the Muztag GTX Pro for testing and will report on our findings when testing is complete.

-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

 Comfort & Breathability

 The eVent fabric is so remarkably breathable that even on the hottest days of a very drought-plagued and smokey summer we were able to wear this gaiter without discomfort.
-The material is supple enough not to restrict motion yet maintains its position over your calf without the need for over tightening.
+The material is supple enough not to restrict motion yet maintains its position over your calf without the need for over-tightening.

 Ease of Attachment

-As we said earlier, this gaiter is a low maintenance piece of kit.
-Once you have properly adjusted the Velcro instep strap on the inside of the gaiter, you close the main Velcro flap and give the adjustable cinch at the top a little tug.
-We also liked that the bootlace hook was on the lower panel of fabric- that lets you hook your laces first, then close them up, ensuring a close fit every time.
+This gaiter is a low maintenance piece of our kit.
+Once you have properly adjusted the velcro instep strap on the inside of the gaiter, you close the main flap and give the adjustable cinch at the top a little tug.
+We also like that the bootlace hook is on the lower panel of fabric-- that lets you hook your laces first, then close them up, ensuring a close fit every time.

 Considering all of the high-end materials used in this gaiter, it's actually quite affordable.
 If you don't hesitate to spend a lot of money on your hardshell jacket, then you shouldn't think twice about purchasing something similar for your feet.
 We noted the durability concerns above, but with typical care, you should get plenty of good use from these gaiters.